preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Don't forget to save when you're done.

-Edit Features
+Edit features
 ---------------
 If it's needed to upgrade a feature for the Teamwork, you need to go here.
 You also go here to activate or remove a feature.
 Available features can differ a lot depending on typoer of app.
 Here's an example:

 .. image:: teamwork-app-features-612.png

-Edit App Instance
+Edit app instance
 ---------------------
 If it should be needed to edit the App Instance, click the icon and the following is shown: